 indulgence

-• They err, that through indulgence to others, or fondness to any sin in themselves, substitute for repentance anything less.
+will all they that either through indulgence to others or fondness to any sin in themselves, substitute for repentance any thing that is less than a sincere, uniform resolution of new obedience

 To understand how indulgences were intended to work depends on linking together a number of assumptions about sin and the afterlife, each of which individually makes considerable sense.

-indulgence (indulgences, present participle indulgencing; past and past participle indulgenced)
+indulgence (indulgences, present participle indulgencing; simple past and past participle indulgenced)

 1. (transitive, Roman Catholic Church) to provide with an indulgence